 (Please note that digital platforms that are focused on platforming views/opinions also qualify as media organisations for the sake of these awards).

-The final winners will be announced in an award ceremony at the Rainbow Lit Fest – Queer & Inclusive in New Delhi on the 9th or 10th of December.
+The jury will release a shortlist in the month of December.
+The final winners will be announced in an award ceremony at the Rainbow Lit Fest – Queer & Inclusive in New Delhi on the 6th and 7th of February 2027.
+We suggest you follow our social media handles and websites to get updates on the same.

 The full details of the submission process and requirements are to be found on this website.
 These FAQs are not meant to be a final guide, and the full guide should be read carefully and fully before any submissions are made.